wulms/bidsconvertr/docs/_sources/md_files/tutorial.md.txt

-Now the data is automatically saved into BIDS, the BIDS validator is started and the 'Shiny BIDS viewer' starts.
+Now the data is automatically saved into BIDS, the BIDS validator is started, and the `Shiny BIDS viewer` starts.